 Some players use a two pickup system where they'll actually add a second magnetic pickup, placing it on top of the guitar's body between the soundhole and the bridge.

 Bridge pickup installed on an acoustic guitar. | Image via Matthias Waber

-Done right, this produces some of the best-sounding acoustic guitar distortion I've ever heard.
+Done right, this produces some of the best-sounding acoustic guitar distortion we've ever heard.

 The idea is the same as the soundhole pickup, but you would just have to try and figure out how to mount it yourself.

 - Mount a pickup between the soundhole and bridge